The Anti-AI Writing Style Guide

 - Use fragments.
 For emphasis.
 Like this.

 - Start sentences with “And” or “But” sometimes.
-AI never does
+AI rarely does this.

 - Don’t do three-part parallel lists (“fast, efficient, and reliable”) more than once per section